 Who can file for child custody?

-Either or both parents can file for sole or shared custody in Massachusetts.
+Either one or all parents can file for sole or shared custody in Massachusetts.
 For information about child custody when you're not a parent, please see information about caregivers and guardians.

-If the parents aren't married, the father must first establish paternity before seeking custody of his child.
-A judge may establish paternity if one parent files for paternity in court, or if both parents sign and file a voluntary acknowledgement form, which the father may have already signed when the child was born.
+If the parents aren't married, parentage should be established before seeking custody of the child.
+A judge may establish parentage if one parent files for parentage in court, or if all parents sign and file a voluntary acknowledgement form, which may have already been signed when the child was born.

 Who has child custody before going to court?

-- If the parents aren't married — The mother has sole legal and physical custody of her child until a court orders otherwise.
+- If the parents aren't married — The person who gave birth has sole legal and physical custody of her child until a court orders otherwise.

 - If the parents are married — Both parents share legal custody of the child and equal rights to parenting time until a court orders otherwise or they agree on a parenting schedule/plan that's approved by the court.
 This means that both you and your spouse have equal rights to make major decisions about your child’s life.
 This may change after a court hearing on custody.